shiyishen3447/shiyishen3447/content/post/nb/simplenb.md

 ---
-title: Simple Naive Bayes Movie Review Classifier with NLTK and Numpy
+title:A Simple Naive Bayes Movie Review Classifier
 subtitle: Classify movie reviews with a generative model
 summary: Classify movie reviews with a generative model
 authors: